 Actually, you don’t need to imagine where you are living.
 You are in the United States of America in the at the end of the 20th Century and the beginning of the 21st.

 The above scenario is not unique to America of the 20th and early 21st Centuries.
 Many of its elements were also known and acknowledged by peoples in other times and places throughout history.
 Probably the best known of these were the peoples living in the Roman Republic and Empire.
 It was recognized by many Romans that their civilization had many serious problems, some of which are described in the next chapter.
-Despite remarkable and extensive technological achievements and its military conquest of much of the Mediterranean world, the Roman Republic imploded, morphed into an overextended, corrupt, autocratic empire and continued degenerating into an empty shell that was whisked away at the whim of a Germanic chieftain in the 5th Century AD.
+Despite remarkable and extensive technological achievements and its military conquest of much of the Mediterranean world, the Roman Republic imploded and morphed into an overextended, corrupt, autocratic empire, the western half of which continued degenerating into an empty shell that did not "fall" but was rather casually whisked away at the whim of a Germanic chieftain.

 Although it is difficult to make direct comparisons between modern America and ancient Rome due to differences in the levels of technological achievements and social attitudes, many parallels can nevertheless be observed between the political and social functionality of the two civilizations.